MartynasKucys/openai_api/README.md

 ["This product is extremely excellent.", "This product is excellent."]
 ```

-### the /Generate api
+### The /Generate API

-It expects description about the company and then sections about what pages and what inside thous page to generate.
+It expects a description of the company, followed by sections detailing the pages and the content inside those pages to generate.

 ```json
 {